 This doesn’t mean ‘Small and Medium-sized Enterprises’, but rather ‘Subject Matter Expert’.
-These are experts in particular topics, who often assist Instructional Designers in building learning content.
-On our Academy LMS, learners can also ask questions to SMEs, and the answers are recorded as FAQs to help everyone in the future.
+These are experts in particular topics who often assist Instructional Designers in building learning content.
+On The Academy LMS, learners can also ask SMEs questions, and the answers are recorded as FAQs to help everyone in the future.

 Social and Collaborative Learning

-This learning methodology follows the viewpoint that two heads really are better than one.
+This learning methodology follows the viewpoint that two (or more) heads are better than one.

 By discussing their learning together, groups of learners can really boost their collective knowledge of a subject.
-This social method of learning also engages them much more with the topic, meaning the learning is absorbed and stored more effectively.
+This social method of learning also engages them much more with the topic.
+As a result, learners absorb and store information more effectively.

-Our Academy LMS features a whole suite of social features to enable the 90% of learning which happens outside of formal training.
-From a Facebook-style newsfeed of comments to real-time live chat functionality, no learner can ever feel lonely!
+The Academy LMS features a whole suite of social features to enable the 90% of learning which happens outside of formal training.
+From a Facebook-style news feed of comments to real-time live chat functionality, no learner needs to feel lonely!

 Tin Can API/xAPI

-Known as both the Tin Can API and Experience API, this is an up and coming way of allowing communication between learning content and learning systems.
+Known as both Tin Can API and Experience API (or ‘xAPI’), this is an up and coming way of allowing communication between learning content and learning systems.
 It records learning experiences and stores them in an LRS, allowing for robust reporting.

-The world of eLearning is fast-paced, as is Learning and Development.
-Wacky new terms and kooky buzzwords are therefore being introduced to the eLearning glossary every year.
+The world of online learning is fast-paced, and so is learning and development.
+Whacky new terms and kooky buzzwords are therefore being introduced to the online learning glossary every year.